ungoogled-software/ungoogled-chromium/README.md

 ### Contributor binaries

-**IMPORTANT: These binaries are provided by anyone who are willing to build and submit them.
-Because these binaries are not necessarily [reproducible](https://reproducible-builds.org/), authenticity cannot be guaranteed.**
+**IMPORTANT**: These binaries are provided by anyone who are willing to build and submit them.
+Because these binaries are not necessarily [reproducible](https://reproducible-builds.org/), authenticity cannot be guaranteed.

 [**Visit the contributor binaries website for download links**](//ungoogled-software.github.io/ungoogled-chromium-binaries/)